Kinesiology, MA Alumni Profiles

 President and Executive Director of UrbanPlay

 "There are so many paths you can take and different directions you can go in this field.
-Be open to various opportunities."
+Be open to various opportunities.
+Learn what you like and what you don’t like."

-Program Coordinator of the UNLV PGA Golf Management University Program
+Assistant Director & Program Coordinator, UNLV PGA Golf Management Program

 “Do not be afraid to take risks and also chase every single dream.”